Stomatocytosis

 Stomatocytes are erythrocytes with a central slit or stoma instead of a circular area of pallor when examined on dried smears; they are uniconcave rather than biconcave, giving them a bowl-like appearance.
 A few stomatocytes may be observed in blood smears prepared from normal individuals, as well as from patients with acute alcoholism and hepatobiliary disease.
 Large numbers of stomatocytes are associated with very rare hereditary disorders of red cell cation permeability leading to increased or decreased red cell water content.

 Hereditary Stomatocytosis comprises two different diseases: the xerocytosis or dehydrated hereditary stomatocytosis and the overhydrated hereditary stomatocytosis.
 Both are genetic disorders mainly due to an abnormality of red cell membrane permeability to monovalent cations (Na+ and K+) resulting in an alteration in the red blood cell water content.
 The movement of divalent cations and anions is normal.
-Typical red blood cells are known as stomatocytes (mouth featured cells) appear in blood smear examination.
+Typical red blood cells known as stomatocytes (mouth-featured cells) appear in blood smear examination.
 The clinical manifestation can vary from asymptomatic to severe hemolytic anemia.
 Hereditary Stomatocytosis shows autosomal dominant inheritance and may cause severe hemolytic anemia presenting very early in life.

 Hemolytic anemia with stomatocytosis (up to 40–60%), elevated reticulocyte count, elevated serum bilirubin levels, and reduced serum haptoglobin concentration in children or adolescents are characteristic features of hereditary stomatocytosis.